 Pursuant to a letter issued by the HKEx and HKEx Listing Rule 14.67A, if Wah Nam International gains a controlling interest in FerrAus and/or Brockman Resources, Wah Nam International will issue supplementary circulars to Wah Nam International Shareholders as soon as practicable after the closing of the Offer and the Brockman Resources Offer.
+The purpose of the supplementary circular is to provide Wah Nam International Shareholders with information about FerrAus and/or Brockman Resources which is not currently available but which, it is anticipated will become available to Wah Nam International in the event it becomes a controlling shareholder.
+No Wah Nam International Shareholder approval is required.
 Pursuant to HKEx Listing Rule 14.67A(3) and a waiver granted by the HKEx, Wah Nam International is required to despatch the supplementary circular to Wah Nam International Shareholders within 45 days of the earlier of: